 8. REPRESENTATIONS & WARRANTIES.

-8.1.
+8.2.
 From Company.
-Company represents and warrants that it is the owner of the System and of every component thereof, or the recipient of a valid license thereto, and that it has and will maintain the full power and authority to grant the rights granted in this Agreement without the further consent of any third party.
+Company represents and warrants that it is the owner of the System and of every component thereof, or the recipient of a valid license thereto, and that it has and will maintain the full power and authority to grant the rights granted in this Agreement without the further consent of any third Party.
 Company’s representations and warranties in the preceding sentence do not apply to use of the System in combination with hardware or software not provided by Company.
-In the event of a breach of the warranty in this Section 8.1, or if in Company’s opinion the System is likely to become the subject of an infringement claim, Company may, at its option and own expense: (a) secure for Customer the right to continue using the System; (b) replace or modify the System to make it non-infringing; or (c) terminate the infringing features of the System and refund to Customer any prepaid fees for such features, in proportion to the portion of the Term remaining after such termination.
-In conjunction with Customer’s right to terminate for breach where applicable, and NOTWITHSTANDING ANYTHING IN THE AGREEMENT TO THE CONTRARY, THE PRECEDING SENTENCE STATES COMPANY’S SOLE OBLIGATION AND LIABILITY, AND CUSTOMER’S SOLE AND EXCLUSIVE REMEDY, FOR BREACH OF THE WARRANTY IN THIS SECTION 7.1 AND FOR POTENTIAL OR ACTUAL INTELLECTUAL PROPERTY INFRINGEMENT BY THE SYSTEM.
+In the event of a breach of the warranty in this Section 8.2, or if in Company’s opinion the System or Service is likely to become the subject of an infringement claim, Company may, at its option and own expense: (a) secure for Customer the right to continue using the System; (b) replace or modify the System to make it non-infringing; or (c) terminate the infringing features of the System and refund to Customer any prepaid fees for such features, in proportion to the portion of the Term remaining after such termination.
+In conjunction with Customer’s right to terminate for breach where applicable.
+NOTWITHSTANDING ANYTHING IN THE AGREEMENT TO THE CONTRARY, THE PRECEDING SENTENCE STATES COMPANY’S SOLE OBLIGATION AND LIABILITY, AND CUSTOMER’S SOLE AND EXCLUSIVE REMEDY, FOR BREACH OF THE WARRANTY IN THIS SECTION 8.2 AND FOR POTENTIAL OR ACTUAL INTELLECTUAL PROPERTY INFRINGEMENT BY THE SYSTEM.

-8.4.
+8.6.
 Warranty Disclaimers.
-Except to the extent set forth under Article 3, CUSTOMER ACCEPTS THE SERVICES AND SYSTEM “AS IS” AND AS AVAILABLE, WITH NO REPRESENTATION OR WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NONINFRINGEMENT OF INTELLECTUAL PROPERTY RIGHTS, OR ANY IMPLIED WARRANTY ARISING FROM STATUTE, COURSE OF DEALING, COURSE OF PERFORMANCE, OR USAGE OF TRADE.
+Except to the extent set forth under Section 3, CUSTOMER ACCEPTS THE SERVICES AND SYSTEM “AS IS” AND AS AVAILABLE, WITH NO REPRESENTATION OR WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NONINFRINGEMENT OF INTELLECTUAL PROPERTY RIGHTS, OR ANY IMPLIED WARRANTY ARISING FROM STATUTE, COURSE OF DEALING, COURSE OF PERFORMANCE, OR USAGE OF TRADE.
 WITHOUT LIMITING THE GENERALITY OF THE FOREGOING: (a) COMPANY HAS NO OBLIGATION TO INDEMNIFY OR DEFEND CUSTOMER OR USERS AGAINST CLAIMS RELATED TO INFRINGEMENT OF INTELLECTUAL PROPERTY; (b) COMPANY DOES NOT REPRESENT OR WARRANT THAT THE SYSTEM WILL PERFORM WITHOUT INTERRUPTION OR ERROR; AND (c) COMPANY DOES NOT REPRESENT OR WARRANT THAT THE SYSTEM IS SECURE FROM HACKING OR OTHER UNAUTHORIZED INTRUSION OR THAT CUSTOMER DATA WILL REMAIN PRIVATE OR SECURE.